ripter/js13k/2021/journal/2021 JS13k - Day 9 track physics.md

 I resisted not using such a good bit of code.
 If everyone's delta's where applied, who would collide?
 Don't apply delta's to those entities.
 I spend a bunch of time writing it, so I wanted to use it!
 And in doing so, I ended up with a check for `velocity` before deciding how to apply the delta to the entity's position.
 But I need a different way to calculte the moving blocks position.
 So I guess I need to break things up into their own systems.

+## Caching an refactoring

+I had written `byComponents()` that returned an array of all the entities with the matching components.
+Then I passed that to `createEntityMap` that converted the list into a Map with the position (or delta position) as the key.
+This makes it easy to find an entity from the tile position.
+Passing these Maps into `createCollisionMap` finds the entities that have conflicting keys, aka they are on the same tile position.

+I decided to refactor `byComponents()` to return a Map of entities.
+This saves the step of always passing the result to `createEntityMap()`.
+I added a simple cache so that multiple calls with the same component list will return the existing map instead of createing a new one each time.

 ## `pusher, pushable` system

 When a `pusher` and a `pushable` collide, The `pushable` entity should move in the pushed direction.